"You know, I've been stuck in these cages watching the mogu a lot, but I'm pretty sure I've never seen a girl mogu. What's with that?

 - They also figure that, if your relationship has gotten this far without knowing, something as mundane as your partner's physical sex shouldn't have much impact.
 Plus, what two married adults do in their own home is no one's business.

 - By the latest books, you have female dwarfs introducing themselves as "Wossname Wossnamesdottir" and (to quote Nanny Ogg) "hammering their breastplates into a more flattering shape", so this has effectively faded out.
+On the other hand, there's no real reason to assume that only biologically female dwarves picked up the trend, and Madame Sharn at least is heavily implied to be biologically male.

 - The witches in the His Dark Materials trilogy constitute a separate, entirely female species.
 They breed with human men, but generally don't get too emotionally attached, since — compared to the witches — humans have such very, very short lifespans.
 The children of these witch/human couplings might be male or female, but only the daughters are the same species as the mothers, the sons are short-lived humans like the fathers.
 Witches from some other worlds had men amongst their ranks, although neither male nor female witch lived any longer than humans.